jaxver/bankdata_pipeline/README.md

 - Point your CI to `scripts/run_pipeline.py` for automated ingestion.
 - Extend `docs/architecture.md` with organization-specific diagrams or SOPs.

-Feel free to tailor the structure, but keep the secrets outside of `prod_module` when publishing to GitHub.
+Feel free to tailor the structure to your liking!